 Use of Master Policies is subject to prior approval by the Bureau of the issuing carrier's policy issuance and data reporting procedures as satisfactorily complying with the requirements of Act 102 of 2012.
-Nothing in this section shall prohibit the continuation until the next normal anniversary rating date of any Master Policy in force as of the effective date of Act 102 of 2012.

 D. CLIENT POLICY OBLIGATIONS

 A Client retains the statutory obligation to provide workers' compensation coverage for employees that are not Covered Employees pursuant to a Professional Employer Agreement.